zingisamatwana/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File10 -> No more javascript
 File11 -> Don't just count your directories, make your directories count File12 -> What's new
+File13 -> Being unique is better than being perfect